 Click on Analyze this segment to directly use this segment in the desired analysis types.

-Actionable insights are not available for hourly granularity at this point.
+Actionable insights are not available for hourly granularity.

 Reach out to us directly from your MoEngage Dashboard -> Need Help? -> Contact Support or send an email to email@example.com.